Violent or gory content intended to shock or disgust viewers, or content encouraging others to commit violent acts, are not allowed on YouTube.

-- Footage, audio, or imagery involving road accidents, natural disasters, war aftermath, terrorist attack aftermath, street fights, physical attacks, sexual assaults, immolation, torture, corpses, protests or riots, robberies, medical procedures, or other such scenarios with the intent to shock or disgust viewers
+- Footage, audio, or imagery involving road accidents, natural disasters, war aftermath, terrorist attack aftermath, street fights, physical attacks, immolation, torture, corpses, protests or riots, robberies, medical procedures, or other such scenarios with the intent to shock or disgust viewers.

 - Footage or imagery showing bodily fluids, such as blood or vomit, with the intent to shock or disgust viewers.

-- Dramatized or fictional footage of anything listed above where the viewer is not given enough context to understand that the footage is dramatized or fictional
+- Dramatized or fictional footage of content prohibited by these guidelines where the viewer is not given enough context to understand that the footage is dramatized or fictional.

-We may apply an age-restriction rather than remove content if that content includes any of the above, but provides enough enough context to understand it.
+We may apply an age-restriction rather than remove violent or graphic content if that content provides enough context to understand it.
 For example, content showing victims’ injuries in a road accident may be removed, but we may age-restrict that same content if presented with news coverage that explains the situation and context.
-For educational content that includes violence, this context must appear in the images or audio of the video itself.
+For educational use of violent or graphic content, this context must appear in the images or audio of the video itself.
 You can learn more about the importance of context here.